 To protect yourself against the risk of negative balance you need to:

-- Set up a stop loss.
-This will help you avoid making huge losses in case of an unexpected price movement.
+- Set up a stop-loss.
+You need to decide when to exit a trade.
+This will help you avoid big losses during periods of unexpected market volatility.

 Final Thoughts